bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

   <img src="../../assets/images/posts/investing-in-devx/sg-setup-fix.gif" />
 </figure>

-Programming this fixes enables us to standardize installations over time, automatically addressing issues teammates run into so that future teammates won’t have to.
+Programming this fixes enables us to standardise installations over time, automatically addressing issues teammates run into so that future teammates won’t have to.

 For example, we can configure `PATH` for you, or make sure things are installed in the right place and configured in the appropriate manner - building on top of other tool managers like [Homebrew](https://brew.sh/) and [asdf](https://asdf-vm.com/) to provide a smooth experience.